-The Selected Proposer is expected to have professional and technical expertise in development regulations and land use policy and law in the State of Montana.
+The Selected Proposer is expected to have professional and technical expertise in development regulations and land use policy and law; although it is not required for consideration, the Selected Proposer will ideally have applied knowledge and experience in the State of Montana.
 The City encourages proposals that demonstrate a thorough understanding of the components outlined and encourages additional innovations and forward-thinking ideas that may be beneficial to incorporate during the work plan finalization task.
 Reference documents that may better inform Proposers during development of a response to this RFP are listed below with links to where they are found online: